athomasq/athomasq.github.io/categories/memos/relentless-common-sense.md

 Straightforward doesn't mean easy!
 Things can be simple to describe and understand, but difficult to do well.
 There are no "secrets" or "traps" or "magic" -- it's just the relentless application of common sense and good judgement and clear thinking from first principles.
 And I do mean **relentless**: every single hour of every single day.
 You can never take a break from the discipline this requires.
 That's what makes it hard.

-I would say that the most common ways that founders deviate from this common sense include: losing focus, slowing down, hiring too many people, not listening to the market, mismanaging their finances, and not taking care of themselves.
+The most common ways that founders deviate from this common sense include: losing focus, slowing down, hiring too many people, not listening to the market, mismanaging their finances, and not taking care of themselves.
 These are all "obvious" but people still make these mistakes all the time.

 Here are my own principles on all of these:

 **1. Focus**
 - "What is it that really matters here?"